Pitch Us

 Every Mekong Review issue runs one interview, presented in a Q&A format with a brief introduction (approx. 3,000 words), and a profile, written as a feature (approx. 1,500 words).
 Interviews and profiles are each accompanied by a full-page, black-and-white portrait photo of the subject.

-We are interested in interview/profile subjects who have had an impact on their communities, done notable work, or have interesting and engaging perspectives to share with readers.
+We are interested in interview/profile subjects who have had an impact on their communities, done notable work, or have interesting and engaging perspectives to share.
+We have, on occasion, also run profiles of groups.

 Previously published: